|Color||Carpenter bees have a fuzzy, yellow thorax with a shiny, black abdomen.|

-Since carpenter bees attack unfinished and unpainted wood products, the best way to prevent the pests from becoming a problem is to ensure all wooden furniture and fixtures are varnished, finished and painted.
+Since carpenter bees attack unfinished and unpainted wood products, the best way to prevent the pests from becoming a problem is to ensure all wooden furniture and fixtures are finished, varnished, and/or painted.

 To prevent carpenter bees from entering the home, seal cracks and crevices along the property’s foundation and walls with a silicone-based caulk, repair any tears in screens, and keep doors closed as much as possible do not leave ajar, this includes garage doors at all times.

 Inspect Purchased Objects

 Property owners and residents should also closely inspect wooden products for signs of a carpenter bee presence before purchasing.

 Regular inspections of your home by a pest control professional throughout the year is the best method to identify and prevent any issues with carpenter bees or any other pests.
 Pestfree365 provides regularly scheduled preventive services throughout the year.

 The places on a home that are the most attractive for carpenter bees to create their holes are often the out-of-site, out-of-mind areas that can be inaccessible or difficult to reach, as they are more likely to have water damage, untreated wood, etc. Do not simply seal the holes and paint over them, as this will cause the carpenter bee hatchlings to try to escape in ways that can cause more damage to the structure.
 It is advised that a pest control professional assess the situation and offer solutions that will prevent incidents like this from occurring.
 A professional has the knowledge to inspect the property for galleries and choose the appropriate treatment method.